 The Institute for Scholarship in the Liberal Arts conducts yearly grant competitions that focus on particular research themes of timely importance to society.
-We are pleased to announce that the theme for Academic Year 2022–23 is The Connected World.
+We are pleased to announce that the theme for Academic Year 2023-24 is Technology and the Common Good.

 It is generally expected that projects can be completed within 12-18 months.